Pylons/pyramid_zcml/docs/glossary.rst

      require that the executing user possess the default permission in order to successfully execute the associated :term:`view callable` See also :ref:`setting_a_default_permission`.

+   renderer
+     A serializer that can be referred to via :term:`view configuration` which converts a non-:term:`Response` return
+     values from a :term:`view` into a string (and ultimately a response).
+Using a renderer can make writing views that require templating or other serialization less tedious.
+See :ref:`views_which_use_a_renderer` for more information.

+   renderer factory
+     A factory which creates a :term:`renderer`.
+See :ref:`adding_and_overriding_renderers` for more information.

+   authentication policy
+     An authentication policy in Pyramid terms is a bit of code which has an API which determines the current :term:`principal` (or principals) associated with a request.

+   ZCML declaration
+     The concrete use of a :term:`ZCML directive` within a ZCML file.

+   ZCML directive
+     A ZCML "tag" such as ``<view>`` or ``<route>``.

+   Resource Location
+     The act of locating a :term:`context` resource given a :term:`request`.
+     :term:`Traversal` and :term:`URL dispatch` are the resource location subsystems used by Pyramid.